 How to Bake Hockey Skates

 Heat molding or baking your new hockey skates is a way to help break them in faster so they’ll hurt less and fit your foot better.
 Some hockey players choose to heat mold their skates at home in the oven, and others take them to a pro shop.
-But don’t try this at home: you can ruin your skates, or worse.
+But we say, don’t try this at home: you can ruin your skates or even injure yourself.
 Buy your skates at a shop where they’ll bake them for you for free, like Pure Hockey, or pay a few bucks to have them baked professionally.

 Can My Hockey Skates Be Baked?

 Not all skates can be heat molded.
-In general, higher end skates can be baked and you probably shouldn’t bake low-end skates.
-Some mid-range to advanced level hockey skates can be baked to ease the break-in period and better form them to your feet, making them more comfortable faster.
-Subjecting recreational skates, or lower level skates, to the temperatures required for heat molding, however, can cause the materials to break down faster, decreasing the life of the skates and the skate’s ability to provide support.
-In general, always check with your local hockey shop or the manufacturer of your skates to know if they can be baked.
-The pros at Pure Hockey can help with understanding which skates can be baked and which should not be heat-molded.
+In general, higher-end skates can be baked, while you probably shouldn’t bake low-end skates.
+Subjecting lower-level or recreational skates to the temperatures required for heat molding can cause the materials to break down faster, decreasing the skate’s ability to provide support and shortening its overall lifetime.
+In general, you should check with your local hockey shop or the manufacturer of your skates to find out whether your new pair can be baked.
+The pros at Pure Hockey can help you find out which skates can be baked and which cannot.

 Alternatives to Baking Hockey Skates

 Breaking in new skates is not easy.
 While many types of shoes these days are lace-up-and-go, hockey skates are not among them.
-But baking your new skates before you wear them can significantly shorten the break-in period and make them much more comfortable the first time you step onto the ice.
+But if your new skates can be heat molded, safely baking them before you wear them can significantly shorten the break-in period and make them much more comfortable the first time you step onto the ice.